 I’ve worked as a therapist in multiple community mental health and school settings since 2009 and have been in private practice since 2012.
-I began my therapy career as a practicum student at Santa Anita Family Service in Monrovia, CA in 2009 and promoted through the ranks to Director of Clinical Services and Training for the last few years there before leaving in 2018.
-I also worked with Project Sister Family Services in Pomona, CA from 2014 to 2015 as a Clinical Supervisor in a variety of community mental health and private practice settings for clinicians working toward licensure in various disciplines (i.e., LMFT, LPCC, LCSW, PsyD, PhD) since 2014.
+I began my therapy career as a practicum student in 2009 and promoted *through the ranks* to Director of Clinical Services and Training for a community mental health agency with 4 locations.
+I’ve also worked as a Clinical Supervisor in a variety of community mental health and private practice settings for clinicians working toward licensure in various disciplines (i.e., LMFT, LPCC, LCSW, PsyD, PhD) since 2014.

 Purpose of Therapy